zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 ## Submit data to Airtable

-With our Airtable base set up, and the keys and IDs we need to communicate with the API at the ready, it's time to set up our Workers function, and persist data from our form into Airtable.
+With your Airtable base set up, and the keys and IDs you need to communicate with the API at the ready, it is time to set up our Workers function, and persist data from your form into Airtable.

 In `index.js`, begin by setting up a simple Workers handler that can respond to requests.
-When the URL requested has a pathname of `/submit`, we'll handle a new form submission, otherwise, we'll redirect to `FORM_URL`, a constant representing your front-end form URL (for example, [workers-airtable-form.pages.dev](https://workers-airtable-form.pages.dev/)):
+When the URL requested has a pathname of `/submit`, you will handle a new form submission, otherwise, you will redirect to `FORM_URL`, a constant representing your front-end form URL (for example, [workers-airtable-form.pages.dev](https://workers-airtable-form.pages.dev/)):

 ```js
 ---